methodphoto/mincc/data/1982/1982-wills-hall.md

 title: "The Min v Wills Hall"
 gameLocation: "Coombe Dingle"
 gameDate: "10/06/1982"
+shortReport: "The Min scored 103 for 4 wkts.
+Wills Hall were 56 for 7 when time ran out."
 result: "The Min won by 47 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min scored 103 for 4 wkts.
-Wills Hall were 56 for 7 when time ran out.

-Result: {result}

 ## The Min Innings